Kananaskis Hiking Tips: What First-Timers Should Know

 AllTrails App

-I use AllTrails for many reasons:
+I use the AllTrails app for many reasons:

 I download the trail map onto my phone before leaving home, so I have access to it offline.
 (You will almost never have a reliable cell signal while hiking in Kananaskis).